Connecting through natural movement

 The Course in Context

-Jemima Bennett has been developing an artistic movement practice with others in Hawkwood’s woodland over the past 15 months.
+Jemima Bennett has been developing an artistic movement practice with others in Hawkwood’s woodland and surrounding area over the past 18 months.
 This one day workshop grows out of this.

 The course is taught outside so please wear loose, comfortable clothing in layers, suitable for the weather conditions on the day, as well as comfortable footwear.
 Waterproofs can be handy to allow movement on the woodland floor, especially if damp.
 Most of the time will be in shade, but bring sunhat and suncream in case you go into strong sunlight.